 John Gerrard is attempting to bridge the art and NFT markets by promoting conversations about energy costs in both.

-Joe Nolan is a multimedia artist, writer, and musician based in Nashville.
+Benoit Palop is a writer, curator, and content strategist based in Tokyo.

 Mark Fingerhut’s Halcyon.exe The Ride is a piece of software programmed to arrest a PC for a 20-minute desktop performance.
 In a playful and lyrical voice, Fingerhut addresses the viewer as the protagonist in a second-person narrative.
 Choreographing the computer’s OS, pulsating kaleidoscopic visuals and text are juxtaposed against images of Fingerhut’s living space, which evoke the mundane shut-in experience of the pandemic.
 Yellow type moves across an elongated black pop-up window: “You had a dream again: a container ship was waiting in line.”
 The image of cargo-hauling vessels carries a wordplay of “weight” and “wait,” while introducing the supply chain that makes possible the lightness of online life.
 Animated characters interject: a duck crosses the screen, later introducing an owl who seeks communication: “Duck, can we talk for a second?”
 Striking scenes combine reverberant poetics with punchy typefaces accompanied by audio of cracking thunder.